sachinchoolur/lightGallery/site-astro/src/content/docs/vue.md

 - Server-safe: every entry imports without browser globals, and the closed gallery server-renders only your trigger markup.
-The lightbox overlay **never server-renders** (even with `open` true at first render) — the `<Teleport>` mounts client-side only, so there is no teleport buffer to wire up and no hydration mismatch surface.
+The lightbox overlay **never server-renders** (even with `open` true at first render), the `<Teleport>` mounts client-side only, so there is no teleport buffer to wire up and no hydration mismatch surface.
 Verified with `vue/server-renderer` render + hydrate tests (zero hydration warnings).
-- In Nuxt, use the component directly in server-rendered pages — no `<ClientOnly>` wrapper needed.
+- In Nuxt, use the component directly in server-rendered pages, no `<ClientOnly>` wrapper needed.
 Deep-link flows (hash plugin) run after hydration.
 - Import the CSS globally (`nuxt.config` `css: ['lightgallery/css/...']`).